djangocon/2021.djangocon.us/_posts/2021-10-15-get-the-most-out-of-djangocon-online.md

 title: How to Engage With Fellow Attendees at DjangoCon US 2021 Online
 ---

 We are excited to bring you a slice of the usual DjangoCon US experience virtually!
 After not having a conference in 2020, we've prioritized sharing the best of DjangoCon US while remaining safe, accessible and 100% online.
-Details are emailed to registrants, so we recommend that you [get your ticket]({{site.ticket_link}}) and [check out the schedule](https://2021.djangocon.us/talks/) today!
+Details are emailed to registrants, so we recommend that you [check out the schedule](https://2021.djangocon.us/talks/) today!

 ## :wave: Ways to Engage
 - [YouTube](https://www.youtube.com/channel/UC0yY6a79pPY9J0ShIHRf6yw)